Decorating tricks and tips for adding ambient room lighting, hiding wires and the DIY gadget I use to hang pictures and art on my wall.

-#4 How to Hang Art on Your Wall
+#4 – How to Evenly Hang Art on Your Walls

 This is the best tip ever for hanging anything on your wall perfectly.
-Michele over at the Scrap Shoppe made her tool/gadget with a clothespin.
-I made mine with paint stirring sticks.
-A 5 gallon stick will be perfect for hanging large art.
-A 1- gallon stick for smaller items.
+I made this very handy tool with paint stirring sticks.
+I made two gadgets – one using a 1-gallon stirring stick for smaller art and the second using a 5 gallon stick that will be perfect for hanging large art.

 1. Duct tape 3- 1 gallon paint sticks together.
 If you want a large tool – use one 5 gallon paint stirring stick.
 They are longer and thicker – no need to tape them together.
 Hammer in a nail about 1-inch from the bottom so that the tip sticks out the other end.